 - Exceptions.
 While exceptions to these rules and regulations are not anticipated or encouraged, any such requests must be submitted to show management in writing at least 60 days prior to the trade show.
 Show management will rule on such requests and respond in writing no later than 20 days after receipt of the request.

 - Amendment to Rules.
 Any matters not specifically covered by the preceding rules shall be subject solely to the decision of show management.
 The show management shall have full power in the matter of interpretation, amendment and enforcement of all said rules and regulations, and that any such amendments, when made and brought to the notice of the said Exhibitor, shall be and become part hereof as though duly incorporated herein and subject to each and every one of the terms and conditions herein set forth.

 - Health and Safety Policy.
-A health and safety policy agreement must be signed before the company can exhibit.
-The company agrees to comply with all applicable sections of the Occupational Health & Safety Act, which among other things requires that the company, its employees and contractors, take all reasonable steps and precautions to protect the health and ensure the safety of all persons involved in the show.
+The company agrees to comply with all Provincial and Federal public safety guidelines with regards to Covid and all applicable sections of the Occupational Health & Safety Act, which among other things requires that the company, its employees and contractors, take all reasonable steps and precautions to protect the health and ensure the safety of all persons involved in the show.

 - Exhibit Guidelines.
 All single and in-line booth back walls are restricted to 8 ft. in height and the dividers between the booths to 3 ft. in height.
 No part of the structural display at its full 8 ft. height may extend out more than 5 ft. from the back wall at that height.
 All sides and surfaces of exhibit (booth and signs), which are exposed to a view, must be properly finished and decorated.
 Failure to provide a finished surface may result in a charge to mask off the surface.